LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Experiments

 \subsection{Qualitative Results}

-\cref{fig:customize} demonstrates qualitative results of our system across default, auto-resized, and customized modes.
-It preserves garment shape in default mode, automatically adjusts fit in auto-resized mode, and supports user-defined scaling in customized mode.
+\cref{fig:customize} demonstrates qualitative results of our system's default mode, and customized mode.
+It preserves garment shape in default mode, and supports user-defined scaling in customized mode.
 Our method handles diverse garment types and character shapes, including bulky, non-human, and stylized bodies, showcasing its robustness and broad applicability.
 Additional results are provided in \ASection{Suppl.
-D}.
+C}.